jamescherti/bash-stdops/README.md

   -h    Show this help message and exit
 ```

-Here is an example of how you can combine `rgfiles-run` and `sre` to replace `Text1` with `Text2` in a Git repository:
+Here is an example of how you can combine `allfiles-run` and `sre` to replace `Text1` with `Text2` in a Git repository:
 ```
-rgfiles-run /path/to/git-repository/ sre Text1 Text2 {}
+allfiles-run /path/to/git-repository/ sre Text1 Text2 {}
 ```

 ### Script: git-sre